geoportti/geospatial-challenge-camp/source/tabs/materials/sources.rst

 Research and links
 ===============================
-Find a list of supportive research papers and links with useful datasets for your solutions.
+Find a list of supportive research papers and links with useful information for your solutions.

 .. raw:: html